Fire Extinguishers in Edmonton

 When it comes to securing your home or office from fire, fire extinguishers are a must.
-You might install all the fire alarms that you want, but no property is protected from fire unless it is equipped with the appropriate fire extinguishers in all key areas.
+You might install all the fire alarms you want, but no property is protected from fire unless equipped with the appropriate fire extinguishers in all key areas.
 At Amptec Fire & Security, we offer tested extinguishers to help you with fire protection and security.
 When you get in touch with us, we assess your property to determine the kind of fire extinguisher required.

-Amptec Fire & Security has the right kind of fire extinguishers for all kinds of properties, whether it's a downtown apartment or a retail store.
+Amptec Fire & Security has the right kind of fire extinguishers for all kinds of properties, whether it’s a downtown apartment or a retail store.
 Call us to find out how we can help you with a fire extinguisher in Edmonton.
-Alternatively, you can send us a message with your request and we will get back to you promptly.
+Alternatively, you can send us a message with your request, and we will get back to you promptly.

 Types of Fires and Fire Extinguishers

 A Class D fire will likely involve a combustible metal, such as magnesium, titanium, potassium or sodium, which might have a violent reaction with water, air or another chemical.
 Therefore, Class D fire extinguishers are typically used in a chemical laboratory setting because they’re used to fight Class D fires only.
-This type of fire extinguisher is denoted with a yellow decagon symbol.
+This type of fire extinguisher display with a yellow decagon symbol.

 Are you confused about the kind of fire extinguisher you need?
 Reach out to us, and we’ll assess your property to recommend the right fire extinguisher for you.
 Amptec Fire & Security’s trained technicians will install fire extinguishers with care and expertise.